Paid Plans vs Pay As You Go

 A large organization with hundreds of domains, microservice infrastructure relying on SRV records, HTTPS records, and DNSSEC across all zones.

-- Pro Plus or Scale plan: Needed for zone count, SLA guarantees, and dedicated support
+- Higher subscription tier: Often needed for zone count, contractual SLA terms, and dedicated support

 Which Option is Right for You?